-% Senior Notes due 2026
+\$350,000,000 4.500% Senior Notes due 2026

-Interest payable and Issue price: %
+Interest payable February 1 and August 1 Issue price: 100.000%

-We are offering \$300,000,000 aggregate principal amount of our % Senior Notes due 2026, which we refer to as the "notes."
-The notes will mature on , 2026.
-Interest will accrue on the notes from , 2016, and the first interest payment date will be 2017.
+We are offering \$350,000,000 aggregate principal amount of our 4.500% Senior Notes due 2026, which we refer to as the "notes."
+The notes will mature on August 1, 2026.
+Interest will accrue on the notes from August 2, 2016, and the first interest payment date will be February 1, 2017.

-We may redeem some or all of the notes at any time on or after , 2021, at the redemption prices set forth in this prospectus supplement, plus accrued and unpaid interest, if any, to, but excluding, the redemption date.
-We may also redeem up to 40% of the notes using the proceeds of certain equity offerings before , 2019, at a redemption price equal to % of the principal amount thereof, plus accrued and unpaid interest, if any, to, but excluding, the redemption date.
-In addition, at any time prior to , 2021, we may redeem some or all of the notes at a price equal to 100% of the principal amount thereof, plus a "make-whole" premium plus accrued and unpaid interest, if any, to, but excluding, the redemption of notes-Optional redemption."
+We may redeem some or all of the notes at any time on or after August 1, 2021, at the redemption prices set forth in this prospectus supplement, plus accrued and unpaid interest, if any, to, but excluding, the redemption date.
+We may also redeem up to 40% of the notes using the proceeds of certain equity offerings before August 1, 2019, at a redemption price equal to 104.500% of the principal amount thereof, plus accrued and unpaid interest, if any, to, but excluding, the redemption date.
+In addition, at any time prior to August 1, 2021, we may redeem some or all of the notes at a price equal to 100% of the principal amount thereof, plus a "make-whole" premium plus accrued and unpaid interest, if any, to, but excluding, the redemption date.
+See "Description of notes-Optional redemption."

 The notes will initially be guaranteed on a senior unsecured basis by all of our existing majority-owned subsidiaries and, in the future, by such subsidiaries that guarantee certain debt facilities of, or any debt securities issued by, Eagle Materials Inc. or the guarantors of the notes.
 The notes will be our senior unsecured obligations and will rank equally in right of payment to all of our existing and future senior unsecured debt and senior in right of payment to all of our existing and future subordinated debt.
 The notes will be effectively subordinated to any of our existing and future secured debt to the extent of the value of the assets securing such debt.
-The note guarantees will rank equally in right of payment with all of our subsidiary guarantors' existing and future senior debt and senior in right of payment to all of our subsidiary guarantors' existing and future senior debt and senior in right of payment to all of our subsidiary guarantors' existing and future senior debt and senior in right of payment to all of our subsidiary guarantors' existing and future senior debt and senior in right of payment to all of our subsidiary guarantors' existing and future senior debt and senior in right of payment to all of our subsidiary guarantors' existing and future subordinated to the liabilities of our non-guarantor subsidiaries.
+The note guarantees will rank equally in right of payment with all of our subsidiary guarantors' existing and future senior debt and senior in right of payment to all of our subsidiary guarantors' existing and future subordinated debt.
+In addition, the notes will be structurally subordinated to the liabilities of our non-quarantor subsidiaries.